Genio Tools

 Be careful, configuring bad values into your FTDI chip could potentially brick your board.

-Configuring the FTDI chip should only be done once per board.
+Configure the FTDI chip only once per board.

-In order to reset the board you can run the following command:
+To reset the board, run the following command:

 genio-board reset --gpio-power <power_gpio> \